IN THIS ARTICLE

 Under the supervision of experienced designers, junior UX designers are responsible for designing and modifying features to improve the overall user experience.
 It is common for them to work with senior UX designers to make software changes.

-A junior UX designer’s national average salary is $64,121, according to Glassdoor.
-Compensation ranges from $41,000 to $99,000.
-Factors like your location and experience from internships can help you earn a higher salary.
+A junior user experience designer’s national average salary is $64,121, according to Glassdoor.
+Compensation ranges from $41,000 to $99,000 for a user experience designer in this field.
+Factors like your location and experience from internships can help you earn a higher salary, e.g. working in San Francisco vs a small town on the outskirts.

 Average Salary: $129,187